scd4j/gradle-plugins/README.md

 -----------

 Thanks for the interest of making the softare delivery somewhat more professional.
-Hope you enjoy our tool
+Hope you enjoy our tool.

 Sincerely, SCD4J Team